 The queue is the core component of ConSol CM administration.
 It contains thematically related tickets which should be handled in the same way and follow the same business process.
 Every queue has exactly one workflow, which implements the desired process.
-The ticket data fields needed for the process and the involved customer groups are assigned to the queue.
+The ticket data fields needed for the process are assigned to the queue.
 In addition, the access permissions, which are granted to the engineers via roles, are based on queues.